davidcoppens/java21/README.md

-# java21
+# Java 21
-Java 21 examples
+Repository with Java 21 examples, trying out new features.